Osage Nation: Changes to law and management claims

 As a result of the murders and increasing problems with trying to protect Osage oil wealth, in 1925 Congress passed legislation limiting inheritance of Osage headrights only to those heirs of half or more Osage ancestry.
 They extended the tribal control of mineral rights for another 20 years.
-Later legislation gave the tribe continuing communal control indefinitely.
+Later legislation gave the tribe communal control indefinitely.
 Today, headrights have been passed down primarily among descendants of the Osage who originally possessed them.
 The Bureau of Indian Affairs has estimated that 25% of headrights are owned by non-Osage people, including other American Indians, non-Indians, churches, and community organizations.
 It continues to pay royalties on mineral revenues on a quarterly basis.

 Beginning in 1999, the Osage Nation sued the United States in the Court of Federal Claims (dockets 99-550 and 00-169) for mismanaging its trust funds and its mineral estate.
 The litigation eventually included claims reaching into the 19th century.
 In February 2011, the Court of Federal Claims awarded $330.7 million in damages in partial compensation for some of the mismanagement claims, covering the period from 1972 to 2000.
 On October 14, 2011, the United States settled the outstanding litigation for a total of $380 million.
 The tribe had about 16,000 citizens.
 The settlement includes commitments by the United States to cooperate with the Osage to institute new procedures to protect tribal trust funds and resource management.

 Demographics

+In 2022, the Osage Nation Congress enacted a law that stated that the Osage Nation has to conduct a census every five years.
+The 2023 census was the first census completed, a historic accomplishment of the Osage Nation.

 The Osage Nation has over 25,000 citizens today, 4,467 of whom live on the Osage Nation Reservation.
-The inaugural Osage Nation Census, conducted by the Osage Nation Congress in 2023, gathered responses from 3,922 tribal citizens.
+The inaugural census, gathered responses from 3,922 tribal citizens.
 While 1,925 respondents (49%) resided in Oklahoma, there are citizens of the Osage Nation living in every U.S. state, as well as at least 11 other countries.
 61% of respondents identified as female, 38.7% as male, and 0.4% as another gender.
 55.4% were married.
 52% reported being employed full-time, with the most prominent areas of work being healthcare, education, and local, tribal, or federal government.
 25.5% reported at least some level of speaking proficiency in the Osage language.
+One in three members are children.

 Osage Nation Reservation land is an area of approximately 1,470,559 acre.